25 : Radio Action en Direct

 Another stereotype of radio studios is dark recording rooms sealed to light tight as a coffin.
 Luckily for me, there was a huge window along one side of the room.
 I used this window to light my subjects, paying close attention to the way the light wrapped around their faces from different angles.
 Naturally, the people closest to the window received the most direct light, but even those hidden further back in the room were well lit.

 Aired twice monthly at Radio Centre-Ville, the program discusses a range of topics related to working class life.
-While the team discussed the current 15-5-7 Campaign ($15/hr, 5 weeks vacation, and 7 paid personal days) and reviewed the 2000 film Bread and Roses, I hovered in the background photographing the faces behind those impassioned words.
-You can listen to the March 13 show here.
+While the team discussed the 15-5-7 Campaign ($15/hr, 5 weeks vacation, and 7 paid personal days) and reviewed the 2000 film Bread and Roses, I hovered in the background photographing the faces behind those impassioned words.
+Here you can listen to the March 13.
 You may hear a few muted clicks in the background of this episode; they were worth it.

 Location: Radio Centre-Ville, Montreal, QC

 Date: March 13, 2016